timeboarders/smartbytes/README.md

 After you run the below commands, you get.
 1. Setup of basic best practices of setting up and securing a VPS server.
 2. Setup and installation of Docker.
-3. Setup and installation of docker based Mysql, Solr, Nginx, GitReceive.
+3. Setup and installation of docker based Mysql, Solr, Nginx, Runner.
 4. Deployment of your Rails apps to your own server with - git push production master

 ## Setup a New Machine - Ubuntu 18.04 LTS